jccuevas/cpp-docs.es-es/docs/parallel/concrt/reference/choice-class.md

 ### <a name="parameters"></a>Parámetros
  `_PTarget`
- Un puntero a un `ITarget` bloque desvincular desde este `choice` bloque de mensajería.
+ Un puntero a un `ITarget` bloque desvinculación de esto `choice` bloque de mensajería.

 ##  <a name="unlink_targets"></a>unlink_targets